The UK’s changing relationship with the EU: some frequently asked questions

 The Withdrawal Agreement is a treaty between the EU and the UK that sets out the terms of the UK's departure from the EU and the European Atomic Energy Community.
 This agreement came into force on 1 February 2020 and ensures the transition period while the two parties are negotiating the terms of their future relationship.

-The Withdrawal Agreement covers a number of important areas such as the protection of citizens' rights, separation provisions to ensure the smooth transition of existing arrangements, the UK's participation in the economic and legal institutions of the EU during the transition period and the protocols on Ireland, Gibraltar and Cyprus.
+The Withdrawl Agreement covers a number of important areas such as the protection of citizens' rights, separation provisions to ensure the smooth transition of existing arrangements, the UK's participation in the economic and legal institutions of the EU during the transition period and the protocols on Ireland, Gibraltar and Cyprus.

 For more information read the New Withdrawal Agreement and Political Declaration on gov.uk

-Under the Withdrawl Agreement the UK will continue to participate in EU-funded programmes part of the 2014-2020 EU budget until their closure.
+Under the Withdrawal Agreement the UK will continue to participate in EU-funded programmes part of the 2014-2020 EU budget until their closure.
 In many cases this will mean that funding will continue beyond 2020, which is the case for the Enterprise Europe Network.
 In addition, UK companies can continue to bid for new grant funding under the current budget.

 Please see the government's guidance on EU Funded Programmes under the Withdrawl Agreement.